gagandeepsingh76/Motion-Detection-Camera-/README.md

-Motion Detection Camera – A Python-based application that utilizes a webcam to detect real-time motion and automatically triggers an alarm when movement is detected.
+Motion Detection Camera – A Python-based surveillance application designed to utilize a webcam for detecting real-time motion within its field of view.
+The system continuously monitors the video feed using computer vision techniques and automatically identifies any significant movement.
+Upon detecting motion, it promptly triggers an audible alarm to alert users of potential activity.
+This application is built using OpenCV for image processing and is capable of running efficiently on standard hardware, making it suitable for home security, office monitoring, and other real-time surveillance scenarios.